 Writing

-We are sorry to say that Tindal Street Press can no longer consider manuscripts for publication.
+We are sorry to say that Tindal Street Press is not currently considering new manuscripts for publication.

 Tindal Street Press has achieved renown for encouraging and developing new writers.
 We hope aspiring writers will enjoy and learn from our series of creative writing masterclasses written by our published authors.